mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 (Sonchi)

-The most famous landmark in Castrobancla, the Great Spinward Hotel is also Castrobancla’s biggest building.
+The most famous landmark in Castrobancla, the Great Spinward Hotel is also Castrobancla's biggest building.

 Dominating the wide, palm-tree lined central boulevard that is Sonchi Ward's Celeresteral Avenue ( the place to shop if your Social Standing is 13 or higher), the Great Spinward is a truncated glass-sided pyramid nearly a kilometer high and a full kilometer across at ground level.